puppetlabs/puppetlabs-service/README.md

 This module provides the service task.
 This task allows you to manage and inspect the state of services, including starting, stopping, enabling, and disabling services.

 ## Requirements
+This module is compatible with Puppet Enterprise and Puppet Bolt.

-This module requires Puppet Enterprise 2017.3 or later to be installed on the machine from which you are running task commands (the controller node).
+Puppet Enterprise 2017.3 or later has to be installed on the machine from which you are running task commands (the controller node).
 Machines receiving task requests must be Puppet agents.
+OR
+Puppet Bolt 0.3.2 or later has to be installed on the machine from which you are running task commands.
+Machines receiving task requests must have SSH or WinRM services enabled.

 ## Usage

 To run a service task, use the task command, specifying the action and the name of the service.

-1. On the command line, run `puppet task service <ACTION> <SERVICE_NAME>`.
+* With PE on the command line, run `puppet task run service action=<ACTION> service=<SERVICE_NAME>`.
+* With Bolt on the command line, run `bolt task run service action=<ACTION> service=<SERVICE_NAME>`.

-For example, to check the status of the Apache httpd service, run `puppet task service status httpd`
+For example, to check the status of the Apache httpd service, run:

+* With PE, run `puppet task run service action=status service=httpd --nodes neptune`
+* With Bolt, run `bolt task run service action=status service=httpd --nodes neptune --modules ~/modules`

 You can also run tasks in the PE console.
 See PE task documentation for complete information.